 That was the original plan and the original outline.
 But I couldn’t wrap this up in just three books!
 So it will be four books.
 But I also have a few spin-offs or prequels of other characters stewing in my brain, so we’ll see.

 I finally have an online merch store set up!
 Just click on the “shop” menu item above.
 There are shirts, first edition books, stickers, and more.

 I write for me.
 The story is inside and I can’t not type it out.
 Writing makes me a better mother, too.
 It’s a cathartic release of creative energy and keeps me from mom burn-out.

 I publish for my kids.
 I want to show them that you can set goals, work hard, and accomplish them, even when life is crazy.
 I also publish for me: that validation of accomplishment.
 And I keep publishing for my readers, because you guys are my most enthusiastic supporters and I LOVE you for it.

 When and how do you write?

-It’s tricky, I tell ya.
-I’ve written with babies in my lap, while stirring dinner, between home remodeling projects (dusty hands included), curled up in bed at two in the morning, and everything in between.
-I have a note-taking app on my phone, and whenever an idea hits me I quickly type it out and save it for later.
-I also have a fantastic husband who supports me (i.e. wrangles children) whenever he can to give me time.
+It’s tricky.
+Though I’ve written with babies in my lap, while stirring dinner, between home remodeling projects (dusty hands included), curled up in bed at two in the morning, and everything in between, I’ve recently started setting “office hours” and treat it more like an actual job.
+I ignore phone calls, and let other people know that I’m unavailable.
+It’s the only thing that seems to work.
+Otherwise, I really only get significant writing done if I escape to solitude for a few days and do nothing but write.
+I have a fantastic husband who supports me (i.e. wrangles children) whenever he can to give me time.
 My favorite places to write are while on vacation.
-Writing during a Lake Powell sunrise or a breezy afternoon under the porch of a family cabin are the best.
-And if I’m being honest, I wrote a lot of the book because I was procrastinating other things. 🙂
+And if I’m being honest, I write when I am procrastinating other things. 🙂

 The only hobby that seems to steal some of my novel writing time is music arrangement, mostly choral and orchestral arrangements of hymns.
 Like I mentioned on my About page, movie score composition would be so cool!